 I’m so confused.
 I feel like an after thought and he’s not pursuing me at all.
 When I ask him if he’s still interested he says yes I want to get to know you.
 But his day to day actions say otherwise.

 I really like this guy a lot.
 If he keeps texting me, does he like me?
 Do I need to just be patient and give him time to figure out what he wants … or should I close the door and move on?

 Wow there is a lot to talk about here!

 First this guy was hot and heavy and you texted and talked all the time.
 He didn’t agree to meet because you live too far apart but shifted into sexting.
-You put a stop to that and asked to meet again and he said he no and became distant.
-There are many clues about what he wants so let me point them out to you.
+You put a stop to that and asked to meet again.
+He said no and became distant.
+There are many clues about what he wants which I’ll point below.

 Clue #1 – He Didn’t Agree to Meet

-When it comes to understanding men, this guy took his time showing his true nature and he might not have for some time.
-But, you asked to meet him and he didn’t jump at the chance.
+When it comes to understanding men, this guy took his time showing his true nature.
+When you asked to meet him and he didn’t jump at the chance.
 That let’s you know he’s not serious no matter how much time he texts or talks on the phone.
 He wanted a virtual relationship – a fantasy, not anything real.

 Clue #2 – He Started Sexting